loopandlearn/LoopFollow/fastlane/testflight.md

 Your build will run on the following conditions:

 * Default behaviour:
-  * Run weekly, every Wednesday to check for changes; if there are changes, it will update your repository and build
+  * Run weekly, every Sunday to check for changes; if there are changes, it will update your repository and build
-  * Run monthly, every first of the month, if there are changes, it will update your repository; regardless of changes, it will build
+  * Run monthly, on the second Sunday of the month, if there are changes, it will update your repository; regardless of changes, it will build
   * Each time the action runs, it makes a keep-alive commit to the `alive` branch if necessary
+  * If a scheduled run ends without building, it shows as cancelled (grey) instead of successful
-* If you disable any automation (both variables set to `false`), no updates, keep-alive or building happens when Build Trio runs
+* If you disable any automation (both variables set to `false`), no updates, keep-alive or building happens when the scheduled action runs; the run shows as cancelled
-* If you disabled just scheduled synchronization (`SCHEDULED_SYNC` set to`false`), it will only run once a month, on the first of the month, no update will happen; keep-alive will run
+* If you disabled just scheduled synchronization (`SCHEDULED_SYNC` set to`false`), it will only build once a month, on the second Sunday of the month, no update will happen; keep-alive will run
-* If you disabled just scheduled build (`SCHEDULED_BUILD` set to `false`), it will run once weekly, every Wednesday, to check for changes; if there are changes, it will update and build; keep-alive will run
+* If you disabled just scheduled build (`SCHEDULED_BUILD` set to `false`), it will run once weekly, every Sunday, to check for changes; if there are changes, it will update and build; keep-alive will run

 ## What if I build using more than one GitHub username